 - Nature lovers – Mountain View and Via Hermosa

 Transportation and EducationYou might hear from the locals that public transportation in El Paso is not the best.
-For this reason, you should better get a car than relying only on public transport.
+For this reason, you should better get a car than rely only on public transport.
 Taxis are also a great option.
 However, having a car in El Paso is extremely convenient.
 You can drive around the city and reach any destination you want without too much trouble.
-Additionally, you can drive to Mexico for mini-vacation, etc. If you plan to travel abroad, you can visit the El Paso International Airport.
-As for education, more than 80% of the population have at least a high school diploma.
+Additionally, you can drive to Mexico for a mini vacation, etc. If you plan to travel abroad, you can visit the El Paso International Airport.
+As for education, more than 80% of the population has at least a high school diploma.
 There are four good school districts, Canutillo ISD, El Paso Independent School District, Ysleta ISD, and Socorro ISD.
 As mentioned before, the University of Texas at El Paso is located here together with El Paso Community College, Texas Tech University Health Sciences Center El Paso, etc.

 Moving to El Paso from San Antonio – fun factsLastly, you should read some fun facts about El Paso.
 This will help you to understand life in El Paso a little bit better.
 Before your start packing your boxes, here are some interesting facts to read about:

-- Parks – El Paso has more than 250 parks, one of them being the largest urban park the Franklin Mountain State Park.
+- Parks – El Paso has more than 250 parks, one of them being the largest urban park, the Franklin Mountain State Park

-- Landmarks – El Paso Street where the 1881 Four Dead in Five Seconds Gunfight happened and the Plaza Hotel.
+- Landmarks – El Paso Street, where the 1881 Four Dead in Five Seconds Gunfight happened, and the Plaza Hotel

-- Languages – you might hear Spanish more often than English.
+- Languages – you might hear Spanish more often than English

-- Tolerance – El Paso is more liberal than the rest of the state.
+- Tolerance – El Paso is more liberal than the rest of the state

-- The weather changes – they can happen in an instant.
+- The weather changes – they can happen in an instant

-- The dust storms – protect your car.
+- The dust storms – protect your car

-- Locals’ hospitality – the locals are very friendly and talkative.
+- Locals’ hospitality – the locals are very friendly and talkative

-- Tardiness – locals also tend to arrive at least 15 minutes later than they should.
+- Tardiness – locals also tend to arrive at least 15 minutes later than they should